vmiheer/LAPIS/README.md

 This recipe builds LAPIS as an external project with LLVM. torch-mlir and mpact require this recipe, but torch-mlir and mpact are still optional. mpact requires torch-mlir, however.
+**This requires ninja due to an issue in torch-mlir. make will not work.**
 ```
 # If enabling torch-mlir, need to install Python dependencies first.
 # This can be done inside a python virtual env.